vorotech/aws-cdk-s3-cloudfront-assets/README.md

 Finally, make a Pull Request and add/edit image(s) to the `assets/heroes` folder.

-After Pull Request will be merged, the GitHub `cd` workflow action should sync created/updated files and invalidated CDN.
+After Pull Request will be merged, the GitHub `cd` workflow action should sync created/updated files and invalidated CDN (for changed files only).